Meet Our 2024-25 Team!

 ocalderon@francophoneschool.org

-Omar has been working in education for a little over a year and enjoys building community and meaningful relationships with students, especially through sports.
-After working at the Upper Campus with the BASC program, he is now joining the Francophone team at the Lower Campus, where he will be supporting lunch/food services and continuing his work with BASC.
-Omar is committed to creating a supportive and engaging environment for students and looks forward to another great year with the Francophone community.
+Omar has been working in education for over a year and enjoys building community and meaningful relationships with students, especially through sports.
+After working at the Upper Campus with the BASC program, he now supports the lunch/food program at the lower school while continuing his work with BASC.
+Omar is committed to creating a supportive and engaging environment for students.
 In his free time, he enjoys watching baseball or football, playing games, and learning new things.
 He can often be found looking at car parts or working to improve his car.
 His hobbies include playing volleyball, voice acting, and drawing or doing quick sketches.

 Lower Campus